Name activities are currently our jam.

 We begin by starting with the letters in their name.

-You can help your child with letter recognition by having alphabet resources to help expose them to the different letters.
+You can help your child with letter recognition by having alphabet resources to expose them to different letters.

-We begin to teach name activities for preschool with simple ideas such as:
+We begin to teach name activities for preschool with simple ideas.

 There are so many fun and simple ways to play name activities with preschoolers!

-By Kindergarten, children learning under the Common Core will begin to recognize that spoken words are represented in written language by specific sequences of letters.
+By Kindergarten, children learning under the Common Core will recognize that spoken words are represented in written language by specific letters.